 In May of 1981 it all came to a breaking point with a terrible accident aboard the USS Nimitz; 14 killed, 48 injured and a cost of $150,000,000.
 Drugs were a huge factor in the accident.

 In December 1981, a memorandum was issued by the Deputy Secretary of Defense that initiated punishments of courts martial and separation for drug use.
 Drugs being tested for were:

 In December 1983, it was discovered the drug testing system was completely incompetent.

-Over 10,000 military personnel who were discharged for drug use were red large amounts of money and some were given their positions back.
+Over 10,000 military personnel who were discharged for drug use were awarded large amounts of money and some were given their positions back.